-The Directors have determined that the four year period to May 2020 is an appropriate period over which to provide its viability statement as the average remaining life to maturity of the Group's portfolio of investments is 4.1 years.
+The Directors have determined that the four year period to June 2021 is an appropriate period over which to provide its viability statement as the average remaining life to maturity of the Group's portfolio of investments is 4.6 years.
 In making their assessment, the Directors have taken into account the Company's NAV, net income, cash flows, dividend cover, regulatory compliance and other key financial ratios over the period.
 These metrics are subject to sensitivity analysis, which involves flexing a number of main assumptions underlying the forecast.
 This analysis is carried out to evaluate the potential impact of the Company's principal risks actually occurring, primarily the following: severe changes in macro-economic conditions; increased defaults; deterioration in underlying credit ratings; and downgrading or illiquidity of loans.
 This analysis included stress-testing to simulate the combined effects of the recession of the early 2000s and the 2008 global financial crisis.

 The Directors have also considered the possibility that a Continuation Proposal, due in May 2019, may not be passed by Shareholders.
-The Directors noted the overwhelming majority vote in favour of the Continuation Proposal passed in May 2016 and the strong appetite for the Company's investment proposition evidenced by the successful launch in March 2015 and two subsequent well-supported C Share issues.
+The Directors noted the overwhelming majority vote in favour of the Continuation Proposal passed in May 2016 and the strong appetite for the Company's investment proposition evidenced by the successful launch in March 2015, two subsequent well-supported C Share issues, and the significantly over-subscribed Placing in December 2016 and Open Offer, Placing and Offer for Subscription in May 2017.
 They also noted that the rejection of a Continuation Proposal by Shareholders does not necessarily oblige the Directors to wind up the Company.

-Based on this assessment, the Directors have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the period to May 2020.
+Based on this assessment, the Directors have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the period to June 2021.